NOTE!! Keep TIPS of your handlebars out of door zones!

 Tip re: Shoulder checks.
 You get an easier, fuller head twist & view back over your shoulder if you dip your head down as you turn neck and head to look.

 Never speed within door zones, and never speed down hemmed in, door-zoned corridors.
-The less side to side safe space you have the slower you should go.
+The less side-to-side (car-to-car) safe space you have (in Britain it's called "filtering") the slower you should go.
 You can’t reliably check all vehicles left and right.
 You may not stop soon enough if ambushed.
 You can’t safely swerve very far in either direction.
 Slower is generally safer as direct collision force is lessened; but if knocked into traffic, not.
 Speed directly ups the collision force with which you hit the immovable door, or if knocked or hurled out into traffic or up and over the door -- result in alternative violent impact or impaling as well as greater road kill risk.

 But note: Even if going slowly at the outer edge of a door zone/bike lane, a knocked handlebar or a reflexive swerve could cost your dearly - causing loss of control, sending you into fast and dangerous oncoming traffic, or into the path or under the wheels of a slow moving truck or bus in the travel lane.
 Trucks, vans and SUVs can have very wide doors - and along with far-from-curb poorly parked cars -- the actual door zone is of variable width.